 Establish A Recognition Program and Use Incentives

 As a manager, you can boost employee morale by starting a recognition program.
 One of the best ways to give your employees a boost is to support them and recognize their contributions.
 By acknowledging your employees, you motivate them to continue doing their jobs.
-Consider creating quarterly rewards programs to recognize your employees for their hard work, especially while working remote.
+Consider creating quarterly rewards programs to recognize your employees for their hard work, especially while working remotely.

 Working remotely may cause your employees to feel that things are stagnant.
 Use the current situation to create employee incentives.
-This will help boost the morale and lead to higher ROI for your company because your employees will be motivated to develop new skills.
+This will help boost morale and lead to higher ROI for your company because your employees will be motivated to develop new skills.

 Take Breaks and Exercise